-During the financial year under review, the Group recorded a turnover of RM656.9 million, almost at par to the previous financial year of RM650.8 million.
-The slightly higher turnover was mainly attributable to a more competitive selling price as a result of weakening of Ringgit Malaysia against US Dollar during the year under review.
-Sales volume decreased slightly by 1.8% as compared to the previous financial year.
+During the financial year under review, the Group recorded a turnover of RM743.4 million higher compared with the previous financial year of RM656.9 million.
+The higher turnover was mainly attributable to better sales volume despite lower selling price to ensure price competitiveness during the financial year under review.
+Sales volume increased by 15.4% as compared to the previous financial year.

-The Group's profit before exceptional items and taxation of RM57.2 million for the financial year ended 31 March 2015 was higher compared with RM50.7 million in the previous financial year due to concentration of sales in the market sector with higher margin coupled with active involvement in improvement programme and cost efficiency measures.
+The Group's profit before taxation of RM64.2 million for the financial year ended 31 March 2016 was higher compared with RM57.2 million in the previous financial year due to regain of the local market share and active involvement in improvement programme and cost efficiency measures.